Weight loss is a big topic.

 I get many enquiries about herbal weight loss remedies.

 There is no magic solution sadly, but there are herbs that will help curb your appetite and assist in losing those extra pounds.
+I would be worth millions if I could give you a reliable herbal solution.

 This video shows you how to make a herbal tea and it's a method you can use with any herb.